justin-2028/2023-House-Speaker-Vote-Tracker/README.md

 ![](https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F12064410%2F0d2cf839e352f54fab12217e5f6ea9d6%2Fhouse%20speaker%20flag%20logo.png?generation=1672819425185054&alt=media)

 # DAY 4 (January 3rd, 2023 - January 6th, 2023)
-This is a dataset that describes each representative's information and vote details for all ballots during the 2023 House Speaker Vote. **[UPDATE]:** On January 6th, 2023, Kevin McCarthy was elected House speaker in the *15th round* of voting.
+This is a dataset that describes each representative's information and vote details for all ballots during the 2023 House Speaker Vote. <br> **[UPDATE]:** On January 6th, 2023, Kevin McCarthy was elected House speaker in the *15th round* of voting.

 All data are official figures from the U.S. House of Representatives's government website that have been compiled and structured by myself.
 To be clear, the House of Representatives usually has **435 MEMBERS**, but **ONLY 434 ARE PARTICIPATING IN THE VOTE** due to the sudden vacancy of Virginia's 4th District seat (that resulted from the death of Rep. Donald McEachin).
 There are also 5 delegates representing the District of Columbia, the Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands and 1 resident commissioner representing Puerto Rico, but they are outside of the 435 House members and do not have voting powers.